-The Ph.D. program ordinarily takes three years beyond the M.S. degree.
+The Ph.D. program ordinarily takes three or more years beyond the M.S. degree.
 Candidates must complete a total of 72 semester credits beyond the B.S. degree.
 A master's degree from an accredited college or university may be accepted for a maximum of 30 credits.
-Candidates are expected to assist in at least one semester of teaching.
-Written and oral qualifiying exams are normally taken by the end of the second year, with successful completion advancing the student to Ph.D. candidacy.
+Candidates are typically expected to assist in at least one semester of teaching.
+Written and oral qualifying exams are normally taken by the end of the second year, with successful completion advancing the student to Ph.D. candidacy.
 An original research project must be presented as a dissertation and defended in an oral exam.